 Upon her arrival to Sweden in July, Margaret took the name ‘Margareta’ for the remainder of her life and began learning the Swedish language and customs.
 She brought with her a series of remarkable jewels, given to her as wedding gifts: the Connaught Diamond Tiara, which was a gift from her parents; the Edward VII Ruby Tiara, a gift from her uncle, King Edward VII of the United Kingdom; and the Khedive of Egypt Tiara, a gift from the Khedive of Egypt.

 Gustaf Adolf and Margareta were married for just shy of fifteen years before the Crown Princess passed away after an infection set in during a mastoid operation in May 1920.
 She was eight months pregnant with her sixth child at the time.
 The couple had five children during their marriage: Prince Gustaf Adolf, Duke of Västerbotten; Count Sigvard Bernadotte af Wisborg; Queen Ingrid of Denmark; Prince Bertil, Duke of Halland; and Count Carl Johan Bernadotte af Wisborg.

 Following Margareta’s death, Gustaf Adolf remarried in November 1923, to Lady Louise Mountbatten.
 He became King of Sweden in October 1950, and reigned until his death in September 1973, fifty-three years after his first wife.Filed under British Royals, Historical Royals, Swedish Royals

-Tagged Gustaf VI Adolf, Margaret of Connaught, Wedding.
+Tagged Gustaf VI Adolf of Sweden, Margaret of Connaught, Wedding.